-Estate (1 acre or >) \$313

-Single Family 313

-Condominium/Duplex 243

-Multiple Family 271

-Mobile Homes 197

-Assisted Living -0-

-Long-term Transiet Lodging -0-

-Commercial Lodging -0-

-RV Parks & Campgrounds -0-

-Retail/Office -0-

-Industrial -0-
+Estate (1 acre or >) \$322 Single Family 322 Condominium/Duplex 250 279 Multiple Family Mobile Homes 203 Assisted Living -0-Long-term Transiet Lodging -0-Commercial Lodging -0--0-RV Parks & Campgrounds Retail/Office -0-Industrial -0-

 - 2. Development impact fees collected must be spent or committed within five (5) years of collection.
-The City Council may make findings annually after five (5) years for any funds on-hand that remain unexpended or uncommitted.
+The City Council may make findings annually after five (5) years for any funds on-hand that remains unexpended or uncommitted.
 The findings must identify the purpose for which the funds are to be used and demonstrate a nexus (connection) between the collection of the fee and the purpose for which it is to be used.
-Otherwise, unexpended or uncommitted fees collected must be returned.
-The City has relied upon policy documents to fulfill this obligation under the code; e.g. the City's capital Improvement Program, Water Master Plan, etc. - 3.
+The City's policy documents fulfill this obligation; e.g. the City's capital Improvement Program, Water Master Plan, etc. - 3.
 A separate fund has been established for each development impact fee to record financial transactions.